vicarchive/site/README.md

 Welcome to VicArchive.
 I'm Vic and I'm archiving my existence in a place with complete creative freedom.
 The large commit number is because I was previously directly editing code on here, but after learning that GitPages takes 10 minutes to update I decided to stop abusing GitHub and edit stuff in Aptana Studio 3.
 <br /><br />
-## Plans
-- i want to make a separate website to be professional on. this is for me.
-  - essentially a portfolio. this website is a dump or presentation who i am to myself

 ## Website Plans
 ### Easy stuff:
-- add basic html content and css to new pages (cringe corner)
+- finish html and css for unfinished pages
+- create different folders for different website themes
+  - dreamcast web browser / y2k
+  - frutiger aero
+  - sonadow
+  - sa2 (default)

-### Active ToDo List:
+### Active ToDo List (Default):
-- Index:
+- Index: update
 - About Me:
   - finish adding info and making it less bland (use those posters as active reference)
 - Cringe Corner: